Our LeanSmart methodology is rapid and is focused on value and sustainability:

-- High value, bottom-line results are what drive PIP, and what it helps its clients to deliver.
+- High-value, bottom-line results are what drive us, and what it helps its clients to deliver.

-- PIP consultants help our clients to move quickly, implementing and refining improvements until an optimum solution is sustained.
+- Our consultants help our clients to move quickly, implementing and refining improvements until an optimum solution is sustained.

-- By Wiring the organisation PIP will not only make the installed solutions sustainable, but will empower ongoing and permanent improvements.
+- By Wiring the organisation, we will not only make the installed solutions sustainable, but will empower ongoing and permanent improvements.

-- PIP’s parallel training of client Change Agents will create a basis for further improvements when PIP leaves.
+- Our parallel training of client Change Agents will create a basis for further improvements when we leave.
 This will not only drive further long-term improvements but also develop your ‘high potential personnel’ as future leaders.

 Wiring: Ensuring the organisation is focused on key problems and the delivery of solutions by optimising management infrastructure and performance management.
 Key elements include Key Performance Indicators (KPIs), target setting, performance reviews and organisation structure.Optimising: Making the most effective use of key processes and generating, and implementing, explicit ideas for improvement.Sustaining: Ensuring that solutions and new ways of working are sustained and are further improved upon by wiring them in and training Change Agents and line management alike.
 Adapting solutions as required.

 We focus on nine sources of waste that LeanSmart targets for rapid, sustainable results

 - Scrap/rework – manufacturing example: production lots discarded throughout the process due to poor quality.